andy3278/Canada-Monthly-CPI/README.md

 # Canada-Monthly-CPI
- Dispaly and visualize canada cpi changes
+ Dispaly and Canada's CPI, unemployment rate, and weekly payroll